Judithcodes/massive_mimo1/README.md

-# massive_mimo1
+# Simulation Files For "Analytical Performance Evaluation of MRC Receivers in Masssive MIMO Systems"
-Simulation codes for "Performance"
+All simulations use MATLAB.